dludemann/test/content/tinder/how-to-use-tinder.md

 Installing Tinder is really easy, whether you’re working off iOS or Android.
 Here’s what you need to do:

-- Go to the [App Store](https://apps.apple.com/gb/app/tinder/id547702041) or [Google Play](https://play.google.com/store/apps/details?id=com.tinder&pli=1) and download the app
+* Go to the [App Store](https://apps.apple.com/gb/app/tinder/id547702041) or [Google Play](https://play.google.com/store/apps/details?id=com.tinder&amp;pli=1) and download the app

-- If signing up on your computer or laptop, head over to [Tinder.com](https://tinder.com)
+* If signing up on your computer or laptop, head over to [Tinder.com](https://tinder.com)

-- Create an account!
+* Create an account!

-That’s it!
-Simple, right?
+That’s it!&nbsp;Simple, right?
 You can create an account either with your phone number or through your Facebook account.

 Signing up through Facebook will allow you to see mutual friends.
 You can also integrate your Instagram account in your settings, which will automatically pull Instagram images from your feed to your Tinder bio.